y2j964/mern_crud_blog/README.md

 * Redux
 * NodeJS
 * JestJS
+* Axios
+* BcryptJS
 * Git and Git Bash
 * Tailwind CSS 1.0.4

 ## Features
-* Data management via Redux
-* Page transitions on route change
-* Responsive images and webp support
+* Authorized and unauthorized user experience
+* Password encryption for account in database
+* Searchbox where user can enter a query to filter the posts
+* Flip-card animation when toggling between Login and Register
+* Error/Success notifications alerting user the status of backend requests
+* Custom UI for React Router Prompt
 * Aria-supported
-* Pagination and custom InfiniteScroller

 ## Setup
 This project has backend scripts, frontend scripts, and joint scripts that harness concurrently.
 This particular setup was heavily influenced by [Brad Traversy's Learn the MERN Stack series](https://www.youtube.com/playlist?list=PLillGF-RfqbbiTGgA77tGO426V3hRF9iE).
 Within that framework, I'm using [create-react-app](https://github.com/facebook/create-react-app) and my custom CRA template, [cra-template-jcm-redux](https://www.npmjs.com/package/cra-template-jcm-redux/v/1.0.3).
 PostCSS CLI is used to configure TailwindCSS with React.
 This ReactJS and TailwindCSS implementation is outlined in [this Medium post by Johannes Opper](https://medium.com/@xijo/create-react-app-with-tailwind-via-postcss-plus-purgecss-5c36b4c33ba7).